ChristianVilen/multi-docker/README.md

 # fibocalc-docker-app
-This application is over complex fibonacci calculator that utilizes docker-compose multiple container launching.
+This application is over complex fibonacci calculator React app.
+That utilizes docker-compose multi service launching.

 ## Tecs used
 * Docker